OpusCapita/react-crudeditor/README.md

            * array representing a tab.
 Its elements are sections/fields.
 The array also has props:
            * -- "tab", string with tab name,
            * -- "disabled", boolean.
-           * -- "Component", optional custom React Component, see TabFormComponent subheading.
+           * -- "component", optional custom React Component, see TabFormComponent subheading.
            */
           [